Introduction: how to fix a squeaky chair

 Be it in your office or chair; squeaky chairs are troublesome to use and come out as the biggest nuisance.
 So, what to do then?
 You can get rid of chairs that produce unwanted noise.
 High-pitched and rusty chairs are so useless.

 Here you can check out quick solutions on how to fix a squeaky chair.
-Firstly, you must identify the causes of why this problem is happening and then go on implementing and executing the solutions: visit this post
+Firstly, you must identify the causes of why this problem is happening and then go on implementing and executing the solutions.
+Let’s discuss further!

 Solutions to fix a squeaky chair